-- October Expressions & Formula Extension Test - January Prelim examination that covers 66% of the course (Expressions & Formula, Relationships & Calculus) - March/April Prelim examination covering 100% of the course.
+- October Assessment - November/December Prelim examination that approximately 75% of the course - March Prelim examination covering 100% of the course.

 The final course assessment will take the form of an external SQA examination.
 Students will be assessed on the entirety of the Higher Mathematics course.